Mapping different skyrmion phases in double wedges of Ta/FeCoB(tFeCoB)/Ta(tTa)Ox

 To conclude, we have shown that skyrmions can be efficiently searched for in HM/FM/MOx trilayer structures by using crossed double wedges which allow to vary both the FM thickness and the oxidation state at the FM/MOx interface.
-These wedges provide, on a single 100 mm diameter wafer, all combinations of magnetic parameters that form either PMA, IPA or paramagnetic regions.
-We have observed for this combination of HM=Ta, FM=FeCoB and MOx=TaOx, that skyrmion phases are obtained in the vicinity of transitions between these different magnetic behaviors.
+A single 100 mm diameter wafer thus provides all combinations of magnetic parameters that form either PMA, IPA or paramagnetic regions.
+We have observed for HM=Ta, FM=FeCoB and MOx=TaOx, that skyrmion phases are obtained in the vicinity of transitions between these different magnetic phases.
 We also observed that these skyrmions may be moved by current and may present different current induced behaviour depending on the transition region where they are nucleated.
-Our results highlight the fact that these various transition zones are not equivalent and each of them might correspond to a different applicative purpose.
+Our results highlight the fact that these transition zones are not equivalent and each of them might lead to a different applicative purpose.